fybrik/airbyte-module/fybrik/README.md

 1. Install Fybrik Prerequisites.
 Follow the instruction in the Fybrik [Quick Start Guide](https://fybrik.io/dev/get-started/quickstart/).
 Stop before the "Install control plane" section.

-1. Install Fybrik with built-in catalog called `katalog`.
-This is used as opposed to the default Openmetadata catalog used in Fybrik.
+1. Install Fybrik with a built-in catalog, called Katalog, as opposed to the Openmetadata catalog which is installed by default.

     ```bash
     cd $FYBRIK_DIR
     helm install fybrik-crd charts/fybrik-crd -n fybrik-system --wait